cad-polito-it/fenice/README.md

 **Copyright © 2000 Giovanni Squillero.
 All rights reserved.**

-Redistribution and use in source and binary forms, with or without modification, are permitted under the terms of the [BSD 2-clause "Simplified" License](/LICENSE.md).
+Redistribution and use in source and binary forms, with or without modification, are permitted under the terms of the [MIT License](/LICENSE.md).